 California law requires contractors on public projects to pay employees the “prevailing wage” (generally equal to a union wage) through a combination of cash wages and other benefits, including making donations to “industry advancement” advocacy organizations.
 A new law allows only pro-union organizations to receive such donations, eliminating the ability of organizations that promote open-shop policies to receive the same funding.
 Associated Builders and Contractors-California Cooperation Committee (ABC-CCC) used to receive contributions that qualified toward the prevailing wage requirement, but because of the organization’s viewpoint, it is now ineligible.
-A federal district court upheld the law and PLF represents ABC-CCC in an appeal to the Ninth Circuit.
+A federal district court and the Ninth Circuit Court of Appeals upheld the law.

 In California, contractors for public works projects are required to pay their workers the “prevailing wage.”
 Under that law, however, wages don’t necessarily just include money.
 Wages also include other benefits, like contributions to healthcare and pension funds, and donations to “industry advancement” advocacy organizations.
 Until recently, contractors had a wide array of organizations to support, representing viewpoints on unionization and labor issues across the political spectrum.
 ABC-CCC, which advocates from an “open-shop” viewpoint, was one such organization.